The Difference Between Concept

 like.

-all successful, even though one of them is far more detailed and
+all successful, even though one of them is far more finished looking

-Here's a type of concept art called a callout sheet, where I show a
+Here's a type of concept called a callout sheet, where I show a

 design and then show pictures of real world objects that inspire the